Remote Access to the DCC Desktop or DCC Application

-- Devon County Council recommends that its partners use a Microsoft Windows 10 device and must use Microsoft Internet Explorer (not Edge)to access this service.
-See Useful Tips section on creating a shortcut to open in Internet Explorer.
+- Devon County Council recommends that its partners use a Microsoft Windows 10 device,

 - If you are having to access the remote access portal from a Windows 7 device, see Windows 7 requirements for the required settings needed for successful connectivity.

 - You will need to have the URL https://app-rdweb.devon.gov.uk/ added to your Internet Trusted Sites.

 - The Scomis ICT Service Desk (01392 382222) will be able to advise as to whether your user account meets the service prerequisites.

 How to access the DCC full desktop or DCC application

 2. When prompted enter your account name in the format email@example.com